jgirardet/sqlo/README.md

 The `fk` literal can be identifier (`"MyRoom"`) or a path (`"mycrate::mydir::MyRoom"`).

-Use SELF joins declaring `fk` in the same struct:
+Use self-joins declaring `fk` in the same struct:

 ```rust
 #[derive(Sqlo)]